laurenriffe/Riffe-Python-Portfolio/RIFFE_LPP_RAG:/README.md

  ## A Domain-Specific Retrieval-Augmented Generation System for Business Ethics and Finance

  ## Project Description
- This project implements a domain-specific Retrieval-Augmented Generation (RAG) assistant designed to apply Catholic Social Teaching (CST) principles to business and financial questions.
- The system prioritizes doctrinal accuracy  academic rigor  and transparency by grounding all substantive claims in retrieved source documents rather than model intuition.
+ - This project implements a domain-specific Retrieval-Augmented Generation (RAG) assistant designed to apply Catholic Social Teaching (CST) principles to business and financial questions.
+The system prioritizes doctrinal accuracy, academic rigor, and transparency by grounding all substantive claims in retrieved source documents rather than model intuition.
 It was built as a capstone NLP project and intentionally mirrors how CST-based case analysis is conducted in an academic setting.

  ## Domain Overview & Problem Statement
  ### Domain
  - Catholic Social Teaching as applied to business ethics  corporate governance  and finance
  - Focus on labor dignity  solidarity  subsidiarity  shareholder vs. stakeholder theory  executive compensation  and environmental responsibility

  ### Problem
  - Ethical analysis in business often conflates personal moral intuition with formal CST principles.